geo-mage/worldweaver/doc/docs/workflow.md

 IGN provides data for each Departement.
 For each zone you want to render, you need to
 download:
   - BD TOPO (terrain and infrastructure definition) [https://geoservices.ign.fr/bdtopo](https://geoservices.ign.fr/bdtopo)
   - RGE Alti (altitude raster) [https://geoservices.ign.fr/rgealti](https://geoservices.ign.fr/rgealti).
-It is best to chose the 1m resolution dataset rather than the 5m resolution one for more accuracy in the terrain
+Currently the application only works with the 1m resolution dataset and not the 5m one.
   - BD ORTHO (orthorectified aerial view) [https://geoservices.ign.fr/bdortho](https://geoservices.ign.fr/bdortho)

 !!! note "About the data"